 Rode out on a Dirty Kanza 200 training ride last week.
 It was not a planned ride but friend of mine could tell I was focusing and told me to get out.
 So I did.
 No planned route.
 East, West, North, South.
 I geared up and feeling like crud hopped on the bike.
 I had decided North by the end of the driveway.
 Northeast of Emporia is someplace I haven’t ridden much but now that I’m living in Thorndale, it’s convenient.
 Now, I like to have a destination so I decided on Reading.
 Just a quick 30 mile ride.
 I road about 30 minutes before I realized where my bike was in fact taking me.
 Grandpa’s Bridge.

 So I set out for a century.
 I intended to hit all the towns/places of my childhood.
 I hit Americus, Kahola, Dunlap, Bushong, Allen, Admire, Miller and was on my way to Reading when I got the call.
-I don’t remember if I ignored it to told my mom I’d call her back but I wasn’t ready.
+I saw my moms name on the caller ID and I ignored it.
+Not yet.
+Not this place.
 I pedaled hard.
 I pedaled angry.
 I pedaled until I came down this hill, around this corner and saw this little bridge in the shade.
 Yup, this was it.
 This was time and this was the place.
+I stopped.
 I cried.
 I did the guy thing and fought it hard but tears came anyway.
 I made the call, received the official news and just sat there for awhile.
 It had been a good ride.
 It was a nice quiet little place.
 Grandpa would have liked it.
 I enjoyed the moment, shed a few more tears and then rode on.
 I had to finish what I started that day.

 Now, I don’t believe in signs or any of that stuff.
 I will say this though.
 I was glad my bike took me too that bridge last week.
 I’ll always have a lot of fun riding my bike in the middle of nowhere.
 When I’m on my bike, my world seems to slow down even though I know it’s still racing for everyone else.
 I like that feeling.
 I think Grandpa did also.